markchege10-ux/css-mastery-on-webpage/README.md

    Run `npm install` then `npm start`

 ## Lessons Learned
-I learned how to style using flexbox and other styling methods
+I learned how to style using flexbox and other styling methods like:
+• Typography system with Google Fonts
+• Flexbox navigation and layout
+• CSS Grid photo gallery

 ## Challenges Faced
 I encountered some challenges like styling and the type of style fails to appear on the main